Amshra267/Thompson-Greedy-Comparison-for-MultiArmed-Bandits/README.md

 In case you want to know more about TS visit this [Reference](assets/Thompson_Sampling.pdf).

 ## Updates:
- - Working on Adding another version of Thompson Sampling known as **Optimistic Bayesian Sampling**.
-For Info about the paper and Algorithm, i read this papaer - [Optimistic Bayesian Sampling for Contextual Bandits](assets/OTS.pdf)
+ - Added another version of Thompson Sampling known as **Optimistic Bayesian Sampling**.
+For Info about the paper and Algorithm, read this papaer - [Optimistic Bayesian Sampling for Contextual Bandits](assets/OTS.pdf)